 The grade and credit hours for a repeated course are entered into the computation of a student’s grade point average and counted toward graduation only once.
 That is, the credit hours and grade points cannot be used or counted twice.
 In the case of repeated courses, the highest grade awarded is used in the calculation of the student’s grade point average and completion of requirements.

 Repeated course grades on student transcripts are marked by an R in front of the final grade.

 Note: Some courses, such as HPW courses and some music courses such as Westminster Chorale, are designated as repeatable courses and are so noted in the individual course descriptions.
 These courses will count in the hours and the GPA more than one time.

 The renewal option can be used only once during a student’s undergraduate career.
-This procedure does not apply to graduate students or students pursuing a second undergraduate degree.
+This procedure does not apply to students pursuing a second undergraduate degree.

-The academic standing of each undergraduate student is determined by examining records at the end of Fall, Spring, and Summer semesters.
-(Requirements for students in the masters programs are outlined under the individual graduate program in this catalog.)
+The academic standing of each undergraduate student is determined by examining records at the end of Fall and Spring semesters.
 Students must earn the minimum semester grade point average shown below to be in good academic standing at the college.
 Students already on probation may be returned to good standing during summer semesters but cannot be placed on probation or suspended during summer semesters.